Surface separation in elastoplastic contacts

-To illustrate the procedure of deriving $C_{\rm pl}(q)$, we will use the surface denoted by 8196-32 in Ref.~\cite{PRE} with power spectra shown in Fig.~\ref{1logq.2logC.8196.32.eps}.
-The width of the cut-off region $q_{\rm c} < q < q_1$ (here $q_1/q_{\rm c} = 32$) is irrelevant for the theory, but for the numerical study (using the boundary element method), a long enough cut-off region is required in order to obtain converged results (see below).
+To illustrate the procedure for deriving $C_{\rm pl}(q)$, we will use the surface denoted by 8196--32 in \cite{PRE}, where the ``width'' of the cut-off region is $q_1/q_{\rm c} = 32$ and the total ``length'' of the power spectrum is $q_1/q_0 = 8192$.
+Its power spectrum is depicted in Fig.~\ref{1logq.2logC.8196.32.eps}.
+The original surface topography height data and the plastically deformed topographies, used to simulate the unloading procedures with the boundary element method (BEM), have been made openly available \cite{almqvist_persson_2025_surface_topographies}.
+The width of the \emph{high-wavenumber} cut-off region $q_{\rm c} < q < q_1$ (here $q_1/q_{\rm c} = 32$) is irrelevant for the theory, but for the numerical study (using the boundary element method), a long enough high-wavenumber cut-off region is required in order to obtain converged results (see below).

-In all calculations we use a Young's modulus $E=250 \ {\rm GPa}$, a Poisson ratio $\nu=0$ and a penetration hardness $\sigma_{\rm P} = 150 \ {\rm GPa}$ (corresponding to a Yield stress in tension $\approx 50 \ {\rm GPa}$).
-In the comparison between the Persson theory predictions and the numerical results presented in Sec.~7, a range of applied pressures $\sigma_0$ is considered, but here we take $\sigma_0 = 12.50\ \mathrm{GPa}$.
+In all calculations we use a Young's modulus $E=250 \ {\rm GPa}$, Poisson ratio $\nu=0$, and penetration hardness $\sigma_{\rm P} = 150 \ {\rm GPa}$ (corresponding to a Yield stress in tension of $\approx 50 \ {\rm GPa}$).
+In the comparison between the Persson theory predictions and the numerical simulation results presented in Sec.~8, a range of applied pressures $\sigma_0$ is considered, but here we take $\sigma_0 = 12.50\ \mathrm{GPa}$.
 For these parameters and with the power spectrum shown in Fig.~\ref{1logq.2logC.8196.32.eps}, Fig.~\ref{1logq.2Ael.Apl.8196.32.eps} shows the elastic and plastic contact area as a function of the magnification (log-log scale), as predicted by (1) and (2).

 Figure~\ref{1logq.2logC.iterated.eps} shows the original power spectrum (red) and the plastically modified power spectrum after 10 (pink), 90 (green) and 100 (blue) iterations.
 The power spectra after 90 and 100 iterations are nearly identical, and in what follows we use for $C_{\rm pl}$ the $N=100$ result.